-During fiscal year 2022, the University implemented GASB Statement 84, Fiduciary Funds.
-The University reviewed student organization and other funds that it holds for other external entities.
-The University received and expended approximately \$1.5 million in these funds, as shown on the Statement of Revenues, Expenses, and Changes in Fiduciary Net Position.
+During fiscal year 2021, the University implemented GASB Statement 84, Fiduciary Funds.
+The University reports assets held for external student and other organizations as fiduciary funds.
+The University received and expended approximately \$1.4 million in these funds, as shown in the Statement of Changes in Fiduciary Net Position.
 The receipts and expenditures were primarily for student, faculty, and other organizations, as well as external private scholarships pending their posting to the student's account.